Date: 26 July 2015. Finding Your Boat

 improvements slowly, even an inadequate boat can become superior

-there's always more to do.
+there is more to do.

 I aspire to